BackupTheBerlios/hjb-svn/trunk/docs/rst/hjb-servlet.rst

   provider, i.e., connection factories and destinations.

-* the creation, at runtime, of JMS connections, sessions, consumers, subscribers, producers and consumers using the JMS API.
+* the creation, at runtime, of JMS connections, sessions, consumers, subscribers, producers and consumers.

-All JMS objects created or registered by HJB are stored in memory in the HJB runtime application, and the servlet provides access to them via URIs that match specific patterns:
+All JMS objects created or registered by HJB are stored in memory within the HJB runtime application, and the servlet provides access to them via URIs that match specific patterns:

 * The HJB servlet itself is accessed via the hosting servlet container on a particular context path and root.
-Its URI is denoted in rest of the text as HJB_ROOT.
+Its URI is denoted in rest of this document as HJB_ROOT.

 * Within the HJB runtime application, each JMS object's URI is rooted with the hosting servlet's URI.
 Furthermore, the URI of the JMS